 Ans: The following two new classes are introduced in the System.
 Numerics namespace:

-Ans: Memory-mapped files (MMFs) allow you map the content of a file to the logical address of an application.
+Ans: Memory-mapped files (MMFs) allow you to map the content of a file to the logical address of an application.
 These files enable the multiple processes running on the same machine to share data with each Other.
 TheMemoryMappedFile.CreateFromFile() method is used to obtain a MemoryMappedFile object that represents a persisted memory-mapped file from a file on disk.

 These files are included in the System.IO.MemoryMappedFiles namespace.
 This namespace contains four classes and three enumerations to help you access and secure your file mappings.

 Ans: CTS is the component of CLR through which .NET Framework provides support for multiple languages because it contains a type system that is common across all the languages.
 Two CTS-compliant languages do not require type conversion when calling the code written in one language from within the code written in another language.
-CTS provide a base set of data types for all the languages supported by.NET Framework.
-This means that the size of integer and long variables is same across all .NET-compliant programming languages.
+CTS provides a base set of data types for all the languages supported by.NET Framework.
+This means that the size of integer and long variables is the same across all .NET-compliant programming languages.
 However, each language uses aliases for the base data types provided by CTS.
-For example, CTS uses the data type system. int32 to represent a 4 byte integer value; however, Visual Basic uses the alias integer for the same; whereas, C# uses the alias int.
+For example, CTS uses the data type system. int32 to represent a 4-byte integer value; however, Visual Basic uses the alias integer for the same; whereas, C# uses the alias int.
 This is done for the sake of clarity and simplicity.

 Ans: Side-by-side execution enables you to run multiple versions of an application or component and CLR on the same computer at the same time.
-As versioning is applicable only to shared assemblies and not to private assemblies, two applications, one using a private assembly and other using a shared assembly, cannot be stated as side-by-side executables.
+As versioning is applicable only to shared assemblies and not to private assemblies, two applications, one using a private assembly and the other using a shared assembly, cannot be stated as side-by-side executables.

 Ans: The System.GC.Collect() method.

 Ans: CLR uses the Dispose and Finalize methods to perform garbage collection of run-time objects of .NET applications.

 The Finalize method is called automatically by the runtime.
 CLR has a garbage collector (GC), which periodically checks for objects in heap that are no longer referenced by any object or program.
 It calls the Finalize method to free the memory used by such objects.
 The Dispose method is called by the programmer.
 Dispose is another method to release the memory used by an object.
 The Dispose method needs to be explicitly called in code to dereference an object from the heap.
 The Dispose method can be invoked only by the classes that implement the IDisposableinterface.

 Ans: Code access security (CAS) is part of the .NET security model that prevents unauthorized access of resources and operations, and restricts the code to perform particular tasks.

 Ans: Managed code is the code that is executed directly by the CLR instead of the operating system.
 The code compiler first compiles the managed code to intermediate language (IL) code, also called as MSIL code.
 This code doesn't depend on machine configurations and can be executed on different machines.

+Unmanaged code is the code that is executed directly by the operating system outside the CLR environment.
+It is directly compiled to native machine code which depends on the machine configuration.
 In the managed code, since the execution of the code is governed by CLR, the runtime provides different services, such as garbage collection, type checking, exception handling, and security support.
 These services help provide uniformity in platform and language-independent behavior of managed code applications.
 In the unmanaged code, the allocation of memory, type safety, and security is required to be taken care of by the developer.
-If the unmanaged code is not properly handled, it may result in memory leak.
+If the unmanaged code is not properly handled, it may result in a memory leak.
 Examples of unmanaged code are ActiveX components and Win32 APIs that execute beyond the scope of native CLR.

-Ans: Tuple is a fixed-size collection that can have elements of either same or different data types.
+Ans: Tuple is a fixed-size collection that can have elements of either the same or different data types.
 Similar to arrays, a user must have to specify the size of a tuple at the time of declaration.
 Tuples are allowed to hold up from 1 to 8 elements and if there are more than 8 elements, then the 8th element can be defined as another tuple.
-Tuples can be specified as parameter or return type of a method.
+Tuples can be specified as a parameter or return type of a method.